timfjord/intercom-demo/README.md

     $ top_n 10

-By default it will use native sorting function
-To specify different sorting function(for example bubble), use
+By default it will use native sorting function and input.txt file from top_n directory To specify different sorting function(for example bubble), use

     $ top_n -m bubble 10